Explainer: The case for Trump's impeachment - and the case against it

-WASHINGTON (Reuters) - The Democratic-controlled U.S. House of Representatives could vote as soon as Wednesday to formally charge President Donald Trump, a Republican, with “high crimes and misdemeanors,” making him only the third U.S. president in history to be impeached.
+WASHINGTON (Reuters) - The Democratic-controlled U.S. House of Representatives will vote on Wednesday to formally charge President Donald Trump, a Republican, with “high crimes and misdemeanors,” making him only the third U.S. president in history to be impeached.

 That sets up a trial in January in the Republican-run Senate, where he is expected to be acquitted.